 Exercise as medicine

 Exercise has been proven to be just as effective as medications for a few psychological disorders.
 Single bouts of exercise also reduce daily stress and improve sleep quality.
-To receive these benefits, you should aim to meet the Australian Physical Activity Guidelines of at least 30 minutes of exercise on most days of the week.
+The Australian Physical Activity Guidelines recommends at least 30 minutes of exercise on most days of the week.
 This should be a type of exercise you enjoy and can maintain in the long term. possesses the skills, knowledge and ability to perform to the organisational standards and in a competent manner.

 Key messages to take away include